haraka/Haraka/docs/Results.md

         // some_test passed (1x)
     }

-So the syntax for using **has** is a little more pleasant.
+The syntax for using **has** is a little more pleasant.

 Both options require one to check for each reason which is unpleasant when and all we really want to know is if some\_test passed or not.

-Retrieve a matching pattern:
+To retrieve a matching pattern:

     if (r.has('plugin_name', 'pass', /^some_test/)) {
         // some_test passed (2x)